Nearly 85 million nice dogs…but any dog can bite

 National Dog Bite Prevention Week® takes place during the second full week of April each year, and focuses on educating people about preventing dog bites.
 The dates in 2023 are April 9-15.

-With an estimated population of 78 million dogs living in U.S. households, millions of people—most of them children—are bitten by dogs every year.
+With an estimated population of nearly 85 million dogs living in U.S. households, millions of people—most of them children—are bitten by dogs every year.
 The majority of these bites, if not all, are preventable.

 - The Insurance Information Institute reported that in 2020, insurance companies paid $853.7 million for 16,991 dog bite and injury claims.

 - While the number of dog-related injury claims decreased 4.6% compared to the previous year, the amount paid for these claims increased 7.1%—a record high.
 The average claim payment was $50,245 in 2020, up 12.3% from $44,760 in 2019.

 - According to State Farm’s claim information, there were more dog-related injury claims in March 2020 than in any other month last year, with a reported 21.6 percent increase in dog bites compared to March of the previous year.

 The increase seen in March 2020 was likely due to the disruption in routines at the start of pandemic lockdowns, when dogs were dealing with owner stress and more people around the house throughout the day.
 Experts fear another disruption—this time cause by the easing of restrictions for activities outside the home—could lead to another spike in bites.

 To help our pets with this transition, the National Dog Bite Prevention Coalition recommends the following tips:

 - Make sure your pet is healthy.
 Not all illnesses and injuries are obvious, and dogs are more likely to bite if they are sick or in pain.
 If you haven't been to the veterinarian in a while, schedule an appointment for a checkup to discuss your dog's physical and behavioral health.